 For the next circle that we try to draw, we let the distance between the two points as the chord to that circle.

-Doing so, we will get infinite circles passing through the given two points.
+By doing so, we will get infinite circles passing through the given two points.

-|\(\therefore\) Infinite circles could be constructed if two points are given.|
+|\(\therefore\), infinite circles could be constructed if two points are given.|

 Here are a few activities for you to practice.
 Select/Type your answer and click the "Check Answer" button to see the result.

 The mini-lesson targeted the fascinating concept of constructing circles.
 The math journey around constructing circles starts with what a student already knows, and goes on to creatively crafting a fresh concept in the young minds.
 Done in a way that not only it is relatable and easy to grasp, but also will stay with them forever.
 Here lies the magic with Cuemath.

 At Cuemath, our team of math experts is dedicated to making learning fun for our favorite readers, the students!